 Established in 1969.
 Incorporated by Royal Charter in 2009.
-Sector: Construction ⚠ About: ICES is an international qualifying body dedicated to the regulation, education and training of surveyors working within civil engineering.
+Sector: Construction About: ICES is an international qualifying body dedicated to the regulation, education and training of surveyors working the regulation, education and training of surveyors working within civil engineering.
 It prides itself on its achievement as an internationally renowned centre of excellence in the art and science of civil engineering surveying to serve the public and satisfy the needs of the construction industry throughout the world.
 Mission: To advance the science and art of civil engineering surveying in all aspects of the specialisations of geospatial engineering and commercial management within civil engineering for the benefit of the public, by upholding and advancing the standards of education, competence, practice and conduct of its members.
 Vision: To be recognised as the foremost UK-based professional institution for specialists employed in geospatial engineering and commercial management in the civil engineering industry.
 Members: Members include: civil engineers; surveyors; and individuals interested in the construction industry.
-Approximate number of members: 5,000 Agreements with licensed institutions to register members: Institution of Civil Engineers (ICE).
-Registration agreement covers: C Eng Registered members: - - 9 Grades of Membership: Student; Affiliate; Graduate (GCInstCES); Technical Member (TCInstCES); Member (MCInstCES); Fellow (FCInstCES).
-Member Benefits Structure: Nine regional groups in the UK and Ireland; three international regional groups.
+Approximate number of members: 5,400 Agreements with licensed institutions to register members: Institution of Civil Engineers (ICE).
+Registration agreement covers: Eng Tech lEng C Eng Registered members: - - 11 Grades of Membership: Student; Affiliate; Graduate (GCInstCES); Associate (ACInstCES); Technical Member (TCInstCES); Member (MCInstCES); Fellow (FCInstCES).
+Member benefits Structure: Nine regional groups in the UK and Ireland; five international regional groups.
 Contact details: